How do I pay foreign cheques into my account?

-Cheque negotiation lets you use the funds before the cheque has cleared, and the money is usually credited to the account on the third working day after you pay in the cheque (but may sometimes take longer because of public holidays).
-There’s a fee, which depends on the amount of the cheque.
-We’ll credit the cheque to your account when you pay it in – but the bank that’s issued it may choose to take the money back at a later date if something isn’t right.
-If that happens, we’ll debit the money from your account.
+Cheque negotiation lets you use the money before the cheque has cleared.
+The amount is usually paid into the account on the third working day after you pay in the cheque (but may sometimes take longer because of public holidays or postal delays).
+There’s a fee, which depends on the cheque amount .
+We’ll credit the cheque to your account when you pay it in – but the bank that issued it might choose to take the money back at a later date if something isn’t right.
+If that happens, we’ll deduct the money from your account.

 Cheque collection means we’ll wait until the cheque has been cleared, and the other bank has confirmed the transaction, before crediting your account.
 This usually takes about four to seven weeks.
 There is a fee for this, which depends on the cheque amount.